sweetleon/introduction-to-algorithms/markdowns/2_recursion.md

 ### The call stack

 In the recursive case, you'll notice we're not returning a value but instead, an entirely newly invoked function.
 By this, we can assume that recursive functions _do_ take up more memory than an iterative one.
+However, in practice a [compiler/interpreter trick called "tail call elimination"](https://en.wikipedia.org/wiki/Tail_call) fixes that in many languages.
 In addition, we can also trace the call stack, the order of functions called as until we get to a base case, none of these called functions returns.

 Let's use a classic Fibonacci recursive function as an example.
 The fibonacci sequence is: